Men in Belly Dance

+There are some people, including the famed Mohamad Kafazy, who feel strongly that belly dancing is a feminine dance, and men cannot dance it.
 Personally, I agree 100% with Tito when he says male belly dancers shouldn't just copy the moves of female belly dancers - if he does, he just looks like a pale imitation of what the girls can do.
 He says that a real male belly dancer should make the most of a man's stronger musculature to dance in a way that women can't emulate, making his contribution to the art uniquely male.

 Here's a male belly dancer, Shiva, from Sydney Australia, who achieves that goal in my opinion:

 Having said that, many men take up belly dancing as a way of expressing a feminine side to their nature, which they feel unable to show in their everyday lives.